stellarsquall/chef-fundamentals-lab_day2/01_apache_lab/README.md

 3. Generate a recipe called "server" in the apache cookbook

-4. Populate the server recipe with three resources
+4. Populate the server recipe with three resources:
    * the `package` resource should install the apache package, named "httpd" on rhel systems
    * the `file` resource should create "/var/www/html/index.html" with the content `<h1>Hello, world!</h1>`
    * the `service` resource should enable and start the "httpd" service